eduP2P/common/test_suite/README.md

 `docker network inspect peer1` and `docker network inspect peer2`, the key “EnableIPv6” is set to true.

-Finally, the `DOCKER-USER` chain of iptables needs to be configured to forward packets between the two networks:
+Finally, to allow direct connections between the peers, the `DOCKER-USER` chain of iptables needs to be configured to forward packets between their networks:

     sudo iptables -I DOCKER-USER -i peer1 -o peer2 -j ACCEPT sudo iptables -I DOCKER-USER -i peer2 -o peer1 -j ACCEPT